 A lot of new copywriters want to make sure their creative director knows they worked really hard on a line.
 So, when their CD asks them to send over a couple of lines, they send over everything they’ve thought of, as if to say “See?
 I really have been working hard!”

-But creative directors don’t want to see all of your work—they only wants to see the good stuff.
+But creative directors don’t want to see all your work—they only want to see the good stuff.
 And they want to know that you know the difference!

 2. They want you to ask questions.